TYPO3-Documentation/T3DocTeam/Documentation/Drafts/DraftVisuallyStructurePage.rst

 ================================================
-Drafts for visually structuring things on a page
+DRAFTS for visually structuring things on a page
 ================================================

 Test out and showcase some ideas.